TheRandomLabs/ChangelogGenerator/README.md

 CurseMeta is faster than retrieving changelogs directly from HTML, however, it is not guaranteed to work, so it is disabled by default.
 To enable it, put `curseMeta` somewhere in the arguments.

-I still haven't implemented proper command-line argument parsing.
+I still haven't implemented proper command-line argument parsing, and ChangelogGenerator does not yet work with 1.13+ modpacks.

 To use this with Gradle: